13 Most Terrifying Motorcycles of All Time

 1970 Kawasaki H1 500 Mach III

 The Kawasaki H1 500 Mach III is both a legend and a cautionary tale.
 Adored by vintage bike lovers but daunting for the uninitiated, it’s known for its raw power and light frame.
 The Mach III delivers an exciting yet intimidating ride due to its unpredictable nature and aggressive performance.
-Riders must remain vigilant, as it can swiftly demonstrate why it’s viewed as a perilous beauty on two wheels.
-While it’s a coveted item for collectors, it requires expert handling to master its notorious traits.

 2017 BMW HP4 Race